reiest/Futbin-price-updater/README.md

+# Futbin have upgraded their security!
+DOES NOT WORK ANYMORE

 # Futbin Price Finder
 A price finder which gets the last 500 sales of players and calculate buy prices, and looks at other data which is useful